 From time to time, dealerships will send customer trade-ins to the used car auction without first waiting 60 to 90 days to see if the car sells.
 There are a number of reasons for this.

 Dealership staff accumulate knowledge and experience over time.
 With that experience comes the ability to know which makes and models will or won’t sell at their dealership.
-Prior experience with certain makes and models may have shown that certain cars simply aren’t popular on their lot, and, like we mentioned above, that ties up space for another vehicle that the dealer could turn a profit on.
+Prior experience with certain makes and models may have shown that certain cars simply aren’t popular on their lot.
 Off to the auction they go.

-This varies from dealer to dealer, and geographic location can play a major role in determining which cars stay and which cars go.
-For example, a sports car that gets traded into a dealership in the mountains of Colorado will most certainly get sent to the auction.
-People in that region are looking to buy a 4×4, not a Dodge Viper.
+This varies from dealer to dealer.
+Location can play a major role in determining which cars stay and which cars go.
+For example, a sports car that gets traded in to a rural dealership will likely get sent to auction.

 Mismatched inventory?
 Send it to auction

-Sometimes a dealership will trade a high line car (Land Rover, Jaguar, Porsche and the like) that is simply too expensive for their taste (they tie up too many dollars in one car), and those cars will be sent to an auction that specializes in those types of vehicles.
+Sometimes a dealership will trade a luxury car that is simply too expensive for their taste.
+Those cars will be sent to an auction that specializes in those types of vehicles.

 Another reason why cars go to auction is that after inspecting a vehicle for road worthiness and determining how much it would cost to recondition the vehicle, the dealer may simply deem it too expensive.
 When that’s the case, off to the auction it goes.

 Often times dealerships trade cars that are too old, or have too many miles.
-When this is the case, a dealer may have no real intention of keeping the car, and instead they simply ship the car off to the auction as soon as possible.
-Perhaps a car has a bad CarFax or an unexplained mileage discrepancy, and rather than deal with the hassle of having to explain it to a retail customer they’ll just send it to the auction.
+When this is the case, a dealer may have no real intention of keeping the car.
+Instead they simply ship the car off to the auction as soon as possible.

 As you can see there are no shortage of reasons why cars go to auction.
 Dealerships send cars to the auction to get rid of aged units, because they just want cash to buy something different, or merely to balance their inventories for maximum return of investment.
 The reasons are as valid as they are varied, and the auctions remain a valuable tool for dealerships to use.